Your Guide to Becoming a California AED Authority

 Wall-mounted AED in a California office, compliant with state requirements.

 Mounting an AED on the wall is the first step, but it’s far from the last.
-A truly effective AED program involves a cycle of ongoing tasks, from monthly inspections and supply tracking to staff training and EMS registration.
+A truly effective AED program involves a cycle of ongoing tasks—from monthly inspections and supply tracking to staff training and EMS registration.
 Many organizations overlook these critical details, leaving them with a false sense of security and a program that isn’t compliant.
-The AED requirements California has put in place are designed to ensure every device is ready to function when a life is on the line.
-This guide will take you beyond the box on the wall and show you how to manage the entire lifecycle of your AED program to meet state laws.
+The AED requirements California has are designed to ensure every device is ready when a life is on the line.
+This guide will show you how to manage the entire lifecycle of your AED program, establishing you as your workplace’s aed authority.

 Key Takeaways